Thesis

 Although Perplexity and other AI-native search products also struggle with hallucinating answers, Google faces significant scrutiny and higher expectations relative to startup competitors given the scale of its user base.
 Google has encountered substantial pushback with its AI releases, highlighting the innovator's dilemma that some see it currently facing.
 The launch of Gemini, Google's generative AI tool, was particularly criticized for its handling of racial demographics in image generation.
 Google admitted it had "missed the mark" after Gemini produced historically inaccurate images by overcompensating for diversity, such as depicting nonwhite individuals in contexts where they wouldn't historically appear.
 Google’s parent company, Alphabet, has a market capitalization of approximately $2.2 trillion, making it the fourth most valuable company in the world as of June 2024.

-OpenAI: Founded in 2015, OpenAI was originally a non-profit organization which became for-profit in 2019.
+OpenAI: Founded in 2015, OpenAI is an AI company that was originally a non-profit organization and became for-profit in 2019.
 The company is known for creating the Generative Pre-trained Transformers (GPT) series of AI models, which it first introduced in 2018.
 OpenAI has raised $11.3 billion in total funding as of June 2024.
 In February 2024, OpenAI reportedly completed a deal that valued the company at $80 billion.

 In September 2023, OpenAI announced that its ChatGPT product would be able to access the internet and provide real-time information to users through Bing web search.
 This feature is only available to ChatGPT Plus subscribers.
 Meanwhile, in contrast to Perplexity, ChatGPT does not provide citations for its answers to user queries.
 As of June 2024, ChatGPT was estimated to have 200 million monthly active users, after having reached 100 million users within two months of its launch in November 2022.